deepthisenthilk/DATABASE_TERMPROJECT/README.md

 Property data is stored in a relational database by the system, and SQL queries comprising joins and aggregates are used to deliver insights.

-1. Joey – Backend (Repositories)
+1. Joey – Backend (Repositories) & Services/Controllers
-2. Anthony – Controllers & Services
+2. Anthony – Controllers
 3. Reneka – Frontend (Mustache UI)
 4. Anudeepthi – Documentation, Database Creation